Struggles to Victory

 and achieve success

-My name is Canaan Kennedy, and I am 19 years old.
-I’ve written a book about racism in America and my family’s history of not only overcoming great adversity, but of cutting a path forward.
+My name is Canaan Kennedy, and at 17 years old I have written a book about racism in America and my family’s history of not only overcoming great adversity, but of cutting a path forward.
 I’m the son of Adam P. Kennedy and Renee Kennedy.
 I am the grandson of Dr. Joseph Kennedy and Adrienne Kennedy.
 I’m also at a crossroads in my life, in the process of moving from teenager to man, in particular, a man of color in 21st century America.
 Having grown up mixed-race in an all-white community, I’m coming to grips with continued racism in this country and the events in Ferguson, Missouri and New York.
-Above all else, I’m understanding, appreciating, and integrating the power of my family’s history.
+But, above all else I’m understanding, appreciating, and realizing the power of my family history.

 "Very revealing... race: biologically unreal, spiritually unreal - politically, economically, culturally... we are mercury in retrograde." - Erik Ehn Theater Arts Professor at Brown University